ShaneCurcuru/slides/apachecon/TheApacheWay-Intro-ApacheConNA2017.md

   - FOSS communities value group contributors, not lone wolves
   - Diverse communities that can attract new contributors over time

-**Be Excellent To Each Other**
+???
+There are many ways to say this - No Jerks Allowed, Avoid Poisonous People, be decent, whatever.
+The point is, where everyone is a volunteer and most people are doing this as a side task or second effort, ensuring that everyone is welcome is the most important factor for a long-lived health project.

 ---
 template: logorb
+# Community - No Jerks Allowed

+- "No jerks allowed" - a key early message
+  - FOSS communities value group contributors, not lone wolves
+  - Diverse communities that can attract new contributors over time
+- **Be Excellent To Each Other**

+???
+This is important for any community, and doubly so for Apache projects, since we're all also part of the larger ASF community.
+We have a code of conduct - not because we want to use it, but because we don't want to have to use it, since the great majority of our communities keep discussion polite to start with.

+---
+template: logorb
 # Community - Wear Your Hats

-- Hats - individuals, not affiliations (or employers)
+- You are an individual - not an employee
-- No corporate participation
+- No corporate participation in Apache
 - Individuals get recognition
-  - Side effect for corporate teams: all team members must participate for value
+  - Side effect for corporate teams: all team members must participate ately

+???
+The ASF does not allow direct corporate participation in projects.
+We only recognize individuals.
+Merit accrues to individuals, and they are expected to act with their project hat on at times.

+This may be a polite fiction - many employment agreements mean you have to look out for your employer - but it's a key part of how our projects work.

+This both ensures that newcomers - from big employers or small ones - are welcome in our projects, and also means that the merit **you** gain in an Apache project stays with **you**, no matter where you work.
+That helps encourage long-lived participants, across jobs.

 ---
 template: logorb
-# Community - Affiliations At The Door
+# Community - Check Affiliations At The Door

 - Not talking about hierarchy
-- Because we have one - each project separate
+- Because we have one - each project is separate
-- each volunteer with same powers (and superpowers in PMC)
+- We each volunteer with same powers (and superpowers in a PMC)

+???
+Wearing your project hat means you're acting on behalf of the project as a whole, not your employer.
+Sometimes you need to do things as an employee; that's fine.
+But mark it clearly, and when voting on serious project decisions, wear your project hat.

 ---
 template: logorb
 # Community - Independent Governance

-- Community owns the brand
 - ASF owns the trademarks
-- ASF ensures neutrality, open development
+- ASF ensures neutrality, lopment
+- PMC owns the brand
-- PMCs are required to behave independently
+- PMCs govern independently

+> "It's not a hierachy, it's a community"

+???
+The net effect of all the above is that projects are governed for the public good and the best interests of the project community as a whole.

+PMCs are expected to make releases and vote in new committers based on merit - how much an individual creates value for that project.

+When PMCs slack in their duties, the board is here to provide oversight and if necessary, correction.
+Both at the PMC level and the board level we expect people to act for the public good - and the fact we are a 501C3 organization, with directors elected from merit - not sponsor dollars - means we can back it up.

 ---